absmach/supermq-docs/docs/authorization.md

 ## User Domain Relationship

-In Magistrala, when a new user registers, they don't automatically have access to domains.
+In magistrala, when a new user registers, they don't automatically have access to domains.
 The domain administrator must invite the user to the domain and assign them a role, such as administrator, editor, viewer, or member.

-Domain Administrator can invite an existing user in Magistrala or invite new users to the domain by E-mail ID.
+Domain administrator can invite an existing user in magistrala or invite new users to the domain by e-mail ID.
-After the User registers with Magistrala, the User can accept the invitations to the Domain.
+After the user registers with magistrala, the user can accept the invitations to the domain.

-All the Users in Magistrala are allowed to create a new Domain.
+All the users in magistrala are allowed to create a new domain.
 The user who creates a domain automatically becomes the domain administrator.

 Users can have any one of the following relations with a domain